lkesteloot/unsong/unsong.md

 Mark McCarthy started laughing uproariously, a little longer than could be considered strictly appropriate.

 Dylan tapped his boojumwood staff impatiently.
 “Your talents are wasted with these people, Mark.
 Back in college you always agreed with me about the government and the Board and all those asshats.
 Well, I’m done flying solo.
-I’m putting together a group of…like-minded individuals.
+I’m putting together a group of... like-minded individuals.
 We call ourselves BOOJUM.”

 “BOOJUM?
 What does that stand for?”